Lajos Balogh (scientist): Career

-Personal
+Personal life

 Balogh is married to Éva Kovács Balogh, a Hungarian American linguist.
 He has three children, Andrea, Péter, and Áki.
 Peter Balogh was the crew chief of the University of Michigan Solar car team's MomentUM, which won first place at the North American Solar Challenge in 2005 and now works in the maritime industry in Asia.
-Aki Balogh is the Co-founder and President of MarketMuse and Co-founder and CEO of DLC.link.

 Research work

 Balogh discovered and pioneered dendrimer nanocomposites, drug delivery platforms, and co-invented new cancer treatments.
 He is considered an international expert in nanomedicine and scholarly publications.
 He published 228 scientific papers in chemistry, physics, nanotechnology, and nanomedicine, gave over 230 invited lectures, and was awarded 12 patents.
 His publications have been cited over 10000 times (22 papers with more than 100 citations, 11 with more than 200 citations, and 2 cited over 1000 times; h-index=42).
 Balogh has been listed as belonging to the World's top 2% of Scientists.